The Southwest Companion Pass is one of the best deals in travel. It allows someone to fly with you for free!

 There are a few rules and tips you should know about before using your Companion Pass.

+You can only change your companion three times per calendar year, for a maximum of four companions for the first year.
 You select your first companion online, but subsequent changes need to be done over the phone by calling 1-800-435-9792.
 The entire process should only take 5 to 10 minutes.

 Yes.
 You can book your ticket with points or cash, and then pay the companion's taxes and fees.

 How do I add a companion to an existing reservation?

 You are allowed to add a companion to an existing reservation.
 As long as you are flying and the flight is not sold out, your companion can fly with you.

 After booking your flight, visit the My Trips section of your account, then find your upcoming flight, and click "Add Companion."
 You will then need to pay the taxes associated with the ticket.

 What happens to my companion's reservation if I change my companion?